jeffadair/wbf-hawgfly/README.md

-# wbf2023
+# wbf-hawgfly
-Code for the WBF 2023 competition
+Code for the WBF competitions